maranasgroup/SNPeffect/README.md

 ### SNPeffect: identifying functional roles of SNPs using metabolic networks

-Input data is stored under data. main.py makes input files for the GAMS file findSNPs.gms, which (currently) uses CPLEX to identify SNP activities.
+Input data is stored under data/. main.py makes input files for the GAMS file findSNPs.gms, which (currently) uses CPLEX to identify SNP activities.
 The following inputs are needed for main.py -

 1) under data/
 - AllGenotypesInStudy.txt - list of genotypes in the study